Totengeist/Shipyard/docs/api.rst

 .. http:get:: /api/v1/me

    Information about the currently logged in user.
+Use this to check if your session is logged in.

    **Example request**: